loopbackio/loopback.io/pages/en/lb4/Introduction-to-LoopBack-Next-development.md

 });
 ```

-Secondly, there are several new technologies we use in LoopBack 4 and each of them is significantly different from what I got used to.
-Mentioned [ECMAScript 5](https://en.wikipedia.org/wiki/ECMAScript#5th_Edition) and [TypeScript](https://www.typescriptlang.org/) earlier; and [OpenAPI](https://www.openapis.org/) is another.
-They are cool new technologies that make LoopBack 4 shine, but I felt being pulled out of my comfort zone many times a day.
+Secondly, there are several new technologies we use in LoopBack 4 and each of them is significantly different from what we're used to.
+I mentioned [ECMAScript 5](https://en.wikipedia.org/wiki/ECMAScript#5th_Edition) and [TypeScript](https://www.typescriptlang.org/) earlier; and [OpenAPI](https://www.openapis.org/) is another.
+They are cool new technologies that make LoopBack 4 shine, but they will require some getting used to.

 This blog will cover these "conceptual roadblocks" in the following ("Foundation") section.
 The remainder covers LoopBack 4 with focus on three core concepts: Controllers, Components, and Sequence.

 ## Foundation

 I'm going to summarize a few key concepts and a list of tools I found useful.
-That way, we can quickly understand the big picture without getting bogged down to details of each technology; and with the list of tools, we can go back to the details when needed.
+That way, you can quickly understand the big picture without getting bogged down in details of each technology; and with the list of tools, you can go back to the details when needed.

 LoopBack 4 is built on TypeScript and OpenAPI.
 TypeScript is built on ECMAScript 8.
-Quickly browsing those technologies will help solidify our footage.
+Quickly browsing those technologies will help you find your footing.

 ### ECMAScript

 **[ECMAScript 5 vs. 6 — New Features: Overview and Comparison](http://es6-features.org/#Constants)**
-The ES5 vs. ES6 overview and comparison site was very helpful to me.
-Reading through the short list of code comparison between ES5 and ES6 gave me a good perspective.
-I still go back to the site occasionaly.
-When I wanted to understand what's not covered there, I went to the spec and other options, but that rarely occurred.
+The ES5 vs. ES6 overview and comparison site is helpful.
+Reading through the short list of code comparison between ES5 and ES6 provides a good perspective.

 ECMAScript is the standard for JavaScript:
 - [ECMAScript 8](https://en.wikipedia.org/wiki/ECMAScript#8th_Edition_-_ECMAScript_2017)